mwmlln/shinju_select/static/documentation/TESTING.md

     * b.
 Product name, price and category is listed under the product image &#9745;
     * c.
 Sort bar and price filter should be located at the top - Not implemented

-### #03 View specific categry of products
+### #03 View specific category of products

   * Acceptance criteria : Create category buttons to filter by category and ensure the appropriate items are displayed &#9745;

     Tasks

-    * a. category buttons in the landing page and product list page - only impletemted in landing page &#9745;
+    * a. category buttons in the landing page and product list page - only implemented in landing page &#9745;
     * b.
 Choosing category should only displays the chosen category products &#9745;
     * c.
 There should be 4 categories at least as a start up &#9745;